neocturne/fastd/doc/source/manual/config.rst

   Verify commands are executed asynchronously by default.
 This can be changed using the keywords sync and async.

+  The on-verify command my be put into a peer group to define which peer group unknown peers are added to.
+This may be used to apply a peer limit only to unknown peers.

 | ``packet mark <mark>;``

   Defines a packet mark to set on fastd's packets, which can be used in an ip rule.